Michael Osei (footballer, born 1971): Liberty Professionals

 Osei joined Dansoman-based side Liberty Professionals in May 2017 on a two-year contract as head coach mid-way of the 2017 Ghana Premier league season after the club was experiencing a bad run of matches.
 After his appointment, the club's Director George Afriyie expressed confidence in him changing the fortunes of the club.
 In his first two matches Liberty picked up one point each as they were held by draws against Hearts of Oak and Tema Youth and he expressed his satisfaction with his team's performance even though they were yet to pick a win.
 The club subsequently placed 11th and escaped relegation by four points after winning their final match against his former club Kumasi Asante Kotoko by 2–1 with goals from club captain Samuel Sarfo and Samuel Adjei Annan.
 He left the club in February 2018 before the start of the 2018 Ghanaian Premier League even though he showed his excitement of coaching the club ahead of the season.

 Bibiani Gold Stars

 In August 2021, after Bibiani Gold Stars gained promotion into Ghana Premier League from the Division One League for the first time in the club's history, Osei was appointed the head coach of the club after Kobina Amissah resigned.

 Personal life and death

 Osei was cousins with former Ghanaian international footballer Tony Yeboah, who he played with at Okwawu United and Eintracht Frankfurt.

-Osei died on 15 November 2024, at the age of 53., after a cardiac issue in recent months.
+Osei died on 15 November 2024, aged 53, after cardiac issues over previous months.